Veterans Administration Delays Reporting of Adverse Provider Behavior

 This has a compounding effect on fraud and patient endangerment in the U.S. health care system with the Veterans Administration being the largest employer of health care providers.

 The databases that are available and federally mandated for use by health care institutions to use for screening and monitoring health care practitioners, the NPDB and the OIG’s LEIE, do not offer enough information to understand the full picture on a health care practitioner.

-The results of a FACIS search reveal exclusions, debarments, disciplinary and all types of sanctions nationwide and historical.
+The results of a FACIS search reveal exclusions, debarments, disciplinary, and all types of sanctions nationwide and historical.

 FACIS is the first and most effective defense against practitioners continuing harmful treatment of patients because of a lack of data.
-FACIS tags most of the behaviors common to practitioners with adverse history of practice such as state hopping, licensure switching, using alias names, and multiple NPI numbers.
+FACIS tags most of the behaviors common to practitioners with an adverse history of practice such as state hopping, licensure switching, using alias names, and multiple NPI numbers.

 #VA #veteransadministration #healthcareitnews #verisys #facis #nationalabuseregistry #usatodayinvestigatesva #npdb #nationallicensingboards